slackapi/python-slack-sdk/docs-src/web/index.rst

 One of the primary uses of Slack is posting messages to a channel using the channel ID or as a DM to another person using their user ID.
 This method will handle either a channel ID or a user ID passed to the ``channel`` parameter.

+Note that your app's bot user needs to be in the channel (otherwise, you will get either ``not_in_channel`` or ``channel_not_found`` error code).
+If your app has `chat:write.public <https://api.slack.com/scopes/chat:write.public>`_ scope, your app can post messages without joining a channel as long as the channel is public.
+See `chat.postMessage <https://api.slack.com/methods/chat.postMessage>`_ for more info.

 .. code-block:: python

     import logging